Thierry Thys

-Thierry Thys (May 2, 1931, in San Francisco, CA – August 19, 2009) was an American pilot and metallurgical engineer, who held the world's distance and altitude record for sailplane flight in 1970, and in 2002, made the first self-launched sailplane flight from Pt.
+Thierry Thys (May 2, 1931 – August 19, 2009) was an American pilot and metallurgical engineer, who held the world's distance and altitude record for sailplane flight in 1970, and in 2002, made the first self-launched sailplane flight from Pt.
 Barrow, Alaska to Cape Horn, Chile in a Stemme SV10 motor glider.

 Early life

-Thys was born May 2, 1931, in San Francisco, CA).
+Thys was born May 2, 1931, in San Francisco, California.
 He grew up in nearby Sacramento, California, and graduated from Fountain Valley School, Colorado Springs, in 1948.
 He attended the University of Virginia, Sacramento Junior College, U.C.
 Berkeley, and Stanford, before graduating with a B.S. in Metallurgy from the Massachusetts Institute of Technology in 1953.
 A winner of the MIT Distinguished Air Force ROTC Cadets Award, he served in the United States Air Force as a Lieutenant from 1953 to 1955.

 Career

 In 1956, he and his brother Edouard took over a struggling, seven-person metal casting company in Berkeley, moved it to San Leandro, California, expanded it, and renamed it Precision Founders Incorporated (PFI).
 Thys found great fulfillment in the diversity of his work, from designing specialized equipment and championing new casting technologies to building a cost accounting system and serving as president of the Investment Casting Institute.
 He served 32 years as PFI's Vice President of Marketing, developing the company's sales force and acquired many large customers, chiefly in the areas of nuclear power, aircraft engines and aerospace.
 He also broadened the reach of U.S. investment casting technology into global markets by arranging technology transfers with customers in Japan, Korea, Taiwan, Israel, Egypt, Italy, France, Belgium and Germany.
 The company was sold in 1988 to Wyman-Gordon.